Albert-is-an-undefined-variable/ANAMM/README.md

 ## ALGORITHM
 ### LIMITATIONS
--ANAMM process better small macrocomplexes than bigger ones because the recursive algorithm that has.
+- ANAMM process better small macrocomplexes than bigger ones because the recursive algorithm that has.
 When it has to build a big macrocomplex, it took some time to do it
 - Stechiometry and optimization arguments are very important in order to reach a good model if we have big macrocomplexes.
 In small macrocomplexes, if we use only the core function without any optional arguments, the program construct a good model.
 But if we want to make a big one, we would need this extra arguments.
 In the examples part we can see this
 - ANAMM crashes if we have a final PDB macrocomplex bigger than 99.999 atoms because pdb file can not contain more than 99.999 atoms.
 If this happen, the stechiometry argument does not work.
 To solve that, we have create a post_optimize.py that allows the user optimize the final pdb in this particular case.
 This script can be used with any pdb that we want to improve. is highly recommended to use -ste argument to avoid this crash.
 ### FUTURE CODE IMPROVMENT